Soybean Rally Holding on Wednesday

-Soybeans futures are trading with 12 to 13 cent gains in the nearbys on Wednesday.
-The cmdtyView national average Cash Bean price is 13 1/4 cents lower at $9.95.
-Soymeal futures are down 40 to 70 cents, with Soy Oil futures 141 to 144 points higher.
+Soybeans futures held on to the Wednesday gains as contracts were up 8 to 11 ½ cents across most months.
+The cmdtyView national average Cash Bean price was 12 1/4 cents lower at $9.94.
+Soymeal futures were down 20 cents to $2.10/ton, with Soy Oil futures 107 to 145 points higher.

-In an interview late on Tuesday, US Trade Rep Greer stated there is a chance that he and secretary Bessent meet with Chinese counterparts before April when President Trump is expected to meet with President XI.
+In an interview late on Tuesday, US Trade Rep Greer stated there is a chance that he and secretary Bessent meet with Chinese counterparts before April when President Trump is expected to meet with President Xi.
+Secretary Bessent met with China’s Vice Premier on Wednesday in Davos and had positive trade tals

 Rains are expected in northern portions of Brazil in the next week, slowing some early harvest.
 The southern portions are expected to be drier, as well as parts of Argentina.